SLV.Bali Peer Mentor Handbook

 Above all you are a volunteer, you’re here to get hands-on work experience right?
 Please remember that as a Peer Mentor you will also have a full timetable of projects and workshops to attend in addition to your Peer Mentor responsibilities.
 Although you’re always happy to help and support, your role is to lead by example and help to plan sessions and learn as much as you can from workshops too.

 + Welcoming new volunteers

-An exciting part of the Coordinator role is welcoming new volunteers when they arrive on placement!
+An exciting part of the Peer Mentor role is welcoming new volunteers when they arrive on placement!
 First impressions count!
 This is your chance to really help people to get settled and find their feet.
 We advocate for creating a culture of independence, but not before you show new team members the ropes and get them acquainted with the local area, etc.

 + Session Planning